afuzzyllama/DataAccessUE4/README.md

 DataAccess
 ==========

-Data Access Module for the Unreal Engine which saves UObjects
+Data Access Module for the Unreal Engine which saves UObjects.
+Intended to be used with SQLite, but could be modified to support a variety of other databases if the interfaces are implemented correctly.

 Overview
 ========